gobitfly/beaconchain/v2/frontend/README.md

 # Beaconcha.in Good to know

-## Usefull VSC Plugins
+## Useful VSC Plugins

 - Nuxtr
 - EsLint
-- Prettier -COde Formatter
+- Tailwind CSS IntelliSense
-- TypeScript Vue Plugin (Volar)
+- GitLens
-- Vue language Features (Volar)
+- Conventional Commits

-# Nuxt 3 Minimal Starter
+# Nuxt 4 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about this framework.
+Look at the [Nuxt 4 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about this framework.

 ## Setup